 Ham Tin Wan

-Ham Tin Wan is perfect for families who want to get away for a bit from the busy city.
-With restaurants, toilets and showers, this spot strikes a perfect balance between remoteness and easily accessible.
+Ham Tin Wan offers silky sand and crystal clear water in a peaceful coastal environment with a panoramic view of Sharp Peak.
+This stunning location is the perfect beach campsite for families who want to get away from the busy city.
+With restaurants, cooking pits, flushing toilets, and showers this spot strikes a perfect balance between remoteness and easily accessible.

-Close to Pui O beach is Nam Shan campsite, where families can enjoy picnic seating, playgrounds and a large barbecue area.
-Be sure to check out the viewing point to take in the views of Mui Wo and Pui O Bay!
+Close to Pui O beach at South Lantau Road is Nam Shan campsite.
+The extensive campsite is a place where families can enjoy picnic seating, playgrounds and a large barbecue area.
+The site is well equipped with camping platforms, clothes lines, bathrooms with flushing toilets and more.
+Don’t miss the viewing point to take in the views of Mui Wo and Pui O Bay!

 Getting there: Take any bus from Mui Wo to Nam Shan.
 Alternatively, head to Tung Chung Town and take bus number 3M to Nam Shan.
 The campsite is next to Nam Shan bus stop.